 Will the Demise of DOMA Help or Hurt Your Employees?

 The Supreme Court ruling in United States v.
-Windsor, striking down Section 3 of the Defense of Marriage Act as unconstitutional, will have a broad range of impacts for states (including Maine and New Hampshire) which recognize same-sex marriage or are multi-state employers.
+Windsor, striking down Section 3 of the Defense of Marriage Act as unconstitutional, will have a broad range of impacts for states (including ME and New Hampshire) which recognize same-sex marriage or are multi-state employers.
 Employers should review company policies to ensure policies reflect changes to eligibility for benefits and leave.

 Employees Will Benefit From Access to Benefits and Leave Programs

 There are many areas in federal law where protections or responsibilities are determined by marital status.
 Employees who are married in a state that recognizes same-sex marriage will now be eligible for all major employee benefits afforded to opposite-sex married couples without the consequence of disparate tax treatment and for leave to care for same-sex spouses under the Family and Medical Leave Act.
 Educational institutions should also be aware of potential implications with regard to housing, visa and immigration status and financial aid.